shadow/shadow/docs/0-Design-Overview.md

 ## Shadow Design Webcast

 See [the original Shadow webcast][youtube-shadow-design] for more information about Shadow's original design, and for an explanation of some experiments that utilize this unique architecture.
+An explanation of recent architecture updates to support blocking system calls (read/write/send/recv/sleep) and applications that spawn threads [can be found here][cset-rpth-slides].
 Checkout [Google Scholar](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=12341442653770148265) for research publications that cite Shadow.

 <!--<iframe width="420" height="315" src="http://www.youtube-nocookie.com/embed/Tb7m8OdpD8A" frameborder="0" allowfullscreen></iframe>-->